226 South Maple Avenue Greensburg, PA 15601

 The Diversion and Stabilization Unit Program is an 8-bed residential facility that provides short-term, 24-hour supervised respite accommodations, crisis stabilization services, and counseling for persons with mental health issues ages 18 years and up.
 Services include assessments, treatment planning, individual and group counseling, therapeutic recreational activities, and medication monitoring.
 Referrals to D&SU are made by community mental health agencies, social service organizations and the Mobile Crisis Unit.
 For additional information, please contact D&SU at (724) 552-0305 ext.
 230.

 The Permanent Supportive Housing Program is designed to assist chronically homeless, mental health consumers in securing housing.
-The Permanent Supportive Housing apartment building is located on Humphrey Road in Greensburg and has nine furnished apartments.
+There are two locations in Greensburg - apartments located on Humphrey Road and on East Pittsburgh Street which has shared living space.
 Persons interested in the Program must apply for and be eligible for a HUD voucher.
-The Permanent Supportive Housing-Transitional Age program assists chroncially homeless, mentally ill consumers between the ages of 18 and 28.
 Permanent Supportive Housing aims to provide low-cost housing to mental health consumers in Westmoreland County, as well as assistance through Housing Supports.
 For additional information, please contact Permanent Supportive Housing at (724) 834-1260, ext.
 136.

 Permanent Supportive Housing -- Transitional Age